Daniel Huntington Biography | Oil Painting Reproductions

-10-4-1816 New York, USA – 4-19-1906 New York, USABack to Artist IndexView Artists Paintings
+10-4-1816 New York, New York USA – 4-19-1906 New York, New York USA

-On his return to America in 1840, Daniel Huntington painted his allegorical painting "Mercy's Dream", which brought him fame and confirmed his interest in inspirational subjects.
+On his return to America in 1840, Daniel Huntington painted his allegorical painting Mercy's Dream, which brought him fame and affirmed his enthusiasm in inspirational subjects.
 He also painted portraits and began the illustration of The Pilgrim's Progress.
-In 1844, he went back to Rome.
-Returning to New York around 1846, he devoted his time chiefly to portrait-painting, although he painted many genre, religious and historical subjects.
-From 1851 to 1859 he was in England.
-He was president of the National Academy of Design from 1862 to 1870, and again in 1877-1890.
+In 1844, he went back to Rome for inspiration and stayed for two years when he returned to New York in 1846, he devoted his time mainly to portrait painting.
+From 1851 to 1859 he went to live and paint in London.
+He returned to New York and was elected president of the National Academy of Design (which his friend Samuel Morse helped found in 1826) from 1862 to 1870, and again from 1877-1890.
 Daniel Huntington was also vice president of the Metropolitan Museum of Art.
-He pained two Presidents, Lincoln and Van Buren.
+He painted the portraits of two Presidents, Lincoln and Van Buren.

-Art Movement: Hudson River School
+Art Movement: Hudson River School.

-Influences: Samuel F.B.
-Morse, Henry Inman
+Artists Influencing Daniel Huntington: Samuel F.B.
+Morse, Henry Inman.

-Influenced: Henry Peters Gray
+Painters Daniel Huntington Influenced: Henry Peters Gray.